thesephist/oak/README.md

 ## Development

-Magnolia (ab)uses GNU Make to run development workflows and tasks.
+Oak (ab)uses GNU Make to run development workflows and tasks.

-- `make run` compiles and runs the Magnolia binary, which opens an interactive REPL
+- `make run` compiles and runs the Oak binary, which opens an interactive REPL
-- `make tests` or `make t` runs the Go tes suite for the Magnolia language and interpreter
+- `make tests` or `make t` runs the Go tes suite for the Oak language and interpreter
-- `make test-mgn` or `make tm` runs the Magnolia test suite, which tests the standard libraries
+- `make test-oak` or `make tk` runs the Oak test suite, which tests the standard libraries
-- `make install` installs the Mangolia interpreter on your `$GOPATH` as `mgn`, and re-installs Mgn's vim syntax file
+- `make install` installs the Mangolia interpreter on your `$GOPATH` as `oak`, and re-installs Oak's vim syntax file